 Oh, how do I love thee?
-Let me count the ways…fresh chicken, little pearl onions, beautiful woodsy button mushrooms, luscious bacon, and glorious red wine.
-I also adore cooking with wine because it means I can drink a glass, or two, of it while I’m cooking and that’s always a good thing.
+Let me count the ways...fresh chicken, little pearl onions, beautiful woodsy button mushrooms, luscious bacon, and glorious red wine.
+I also adore cooking with wine because it means I can drink a glass of it while I'm cooking and that's always a good thing.

 Coq au Vin is one of Julia's signature dishes and is quintessential French cooking.
 Whenever I cook this dish, I imagine what it would be like to live in an old quaint farmhouse in the French countryside, with a large kitchen door open leading out onto a sunny patio.

-A nice breeze carrying the smells of the Coq au Vin throughout the home and over the patio, where J is sitting drinking a glass of red wine, Gracie laying at his feet in the sun, and he’s trimming fresh out of our garden green beans to go with dinner.
-That scenario sounds so damn appealing that I might actually move to France one day soon!
+A nice breeze carrying the smells of the Coq au Vin throughout the home and over the patio, where J is sitting drinking a glass of red wine, Gracie laying at his feet in the sun.
+I walk out to the garden and trim fresh herbs and green beans to go with dinner.
+That scenario sounds so damn appealing, I might actually move to France one day soon!

 Getting all the ingredients together.
 I used regular, uncured bacon here.

 After you peel the pearl onions, trim a little off root ends and cut a "X" into it (the will prevent the onions from falling apart when cooked).